TiaVerlo/WiZ-CLI/README.md

 ## Command Reference

 Once inside the `wiz-cli` shell — or when executing one-off commands — the following commands are available.
 Note that the commands can be abbreviated, which allows you to work super fast with the shell.
+Different abbreviations are possible; the most convenient ones are added (in parenthesis) after the commands in the table below.